emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

+-   `0.32.1`: Fixed padding issue due to the last version
 -   `0.32.0`: Notified users about other flashcards that are supposed to have appeared in future
 -   `0.31.0`: New filtering preference to filter flashcard in the home screen
 -   `0.30.0`: Removed forward, backward icon from last, first box list respectively + Fixed vocab settings, minified leitner item UI issues + Logout notification